 Congress enacted OCSLA in 1953 in order to establish an orderly framework for governing the exploration and development of fossil fuels on the Outer Continental Shelf.115 In addition to promoting oil and gas development, Congress was mindful of protecting other values on the Outer Continental Shelf, including conservation.
-OCSLA provides that the Secretary of the Interior can "at any time prescribe and amend such rules and regulations as he determines to be necessary and proper in order to provide for the prevention of waste and conservation of natural resources of the Outer Continental Shelf, and the protection of correlative rights therein."116
+OCSLA provides that the Secretary of the Interior can "at any time prescribe and amend such rules and regulations as he determines to be necessary and proper in order to provide for the prevention of waste and conservation of natural resources of the Outer Continental Shelf, and the protection of correlative rights therein."

 In addition, Congress delegated separate authority to the President in OCSLA section 12(a).
-The plain language of OCSLA section 12(a) should be the starting point for analyzing its meaning, as in any exercise of statutory interpretation.117 As the Supreme Court has stated, "There is . . . no more persuasive evidence of the purpose of a statute than the words by which the legislature undertook to give expression to its wishes."118
+The plain language of OCSLA section 12(a) should be the starting point for analyzing its meaning, as in any exercise of statutory interpretation.
+The Supreme Court has stated, "There is . . . no more persuasive evidence of the purpose of a statute than the words by which the legislature undertook to give expression to its wishes."
+The President in OCSLA section 12(a) should be the starting point for analyzing its meaning, as in any exercise of statutory interpretation.
+The plain language of OCSLA section 12(a) should be the starting point for analyzing its meaning, as in any exercise of statutory interpretation.

-OCSLA section 12(a) is titled "Reservations," and states, in full: "The President of the United States may, from time to time, withdraw from disposition any of the unleased lands of the outer Continental Shelf."119 A
+OCSLA section 12(a) is titled "Reservations," and states, in full: "The President of the United States may, from time to time, withdraw from disposition any of the unleased lands of the outer Continental Shelf."
+A